-An endowed fund provided by friends of Dr. Kermit and Shirley Ecklebarger available to one married MDiv student who has completed a minimum of 48 hours and one married MA student whose major is biblical studies and who has completed a minimum of 24 hours.
+An endowed fund provided by friends of Dr. Kermit and Shirley Ecklebarger available to one married MDiv student who has completed a minimum of 48 hours and one married MA (biblical studies) student who has completed a minimum of 24 hours.
 Recipients must be enrolled part time with a minimum 2.75 cumulative grade point average.